rtbrick/bngblaster/docs/l2tp.md

 This output can be also filtered to return only sessions of a given tunnel.

-`sudo ./cli.py run.sock l2tp-sessions tunnel-id 1`
+`sudo bngblaster-cli run.sock l2tp-sessions tunnel-id 1`

 It is also possible to display a single session.

-`$ sudo ./cli.py run.sock l2tp-sessions tunnel-id 1 session-id 1`
+`$ sudo bngblaster-cli run.sock l2tp-sessions tunnel-id 1 session-id 1`

 ## RFC5515